EnterpriseDB/barman/doc/manual/23-wal_streaming.en.md

 ## WAL streaming

-Barman can reduces Recovery Point Objective (RPO) by allowing users to add, on top of the standard `archive_command` strategy, continuous WAL streaming from a PostgreSQL server.
+Barman can reduce the Recovery Point Objective (RPO) by allowing users to add continuous WAL streaming from a PostgreSQL server, on top of the standard `archive_command` strategy

-Barman relies on [`pg_receivexlog`] [25], a utility that is available from PostgreSQL 9.2 which exploits the native streaming replication protocol and continuously receives transaction logs from a PostgreSQL server (be it a master or a standby).
+Barman relies on [`pg_receivexlog`] [25], a utility that has been available from PostgreSQL 9.2 which exploits the native streaming replication protocol and continuously receives transaction logs from a PostgreSQL server (master or standby).

 > **Important:**
-> Barman requires that `pg_receivexlog` is installed in the same server.
+> Barman requires that `pg_receivexlog` is installed on the same
-> For PostgreSQL 9.2 servers, you need `pg_receivexlog` of version 9.2
+> server.
+For PostgreSQL 9.2 servers, you need `pg_receivexlog` of
-> installed alongside with Barman.
-For PostgreSQL 9.3 and above, it is
+> version 9.2 installed alongside Barman.
+For PostgreSQL 9.3 and
-> recommended to install the latest available version of `pg_receivexlog`,
+> above, it is recommended to install the latest available version of
-> as it is back compatible.
+> `pg_receivexlog`, as it is back compatible.
+Otherwise, users can
-> Otherwise, users can install multiple versions of `pg_receivexlog` in the
+> install multiple versions of `pg_receivexlog` on the Barman server
-> Barman server and properly point to the specific version for a server,
+> and properly point to the specific version for a server, using the
-> using the `path` option in the configuration file.
+> `path` option in the configuration file.

 In order to enable streaming of transaction logs, you need to:

-1. setup a streaming connection, as previously described;
+1. setup a streaming connection as previously described
-2. set the `streaming_archiver` option to `on`.
+2. set the `streaming_archiver` option to `on`

 The `cron` command, if the aforementioned requirements are met, transparently manages log streaming through the execution of the